agntcy/dir-spec/draft-agntcy-ads.md

 The system supports multiple distribution patterns, each with distinct trade-offs and operational considerations:

-**On-Demand Retrieval**: Agents are pulled from remote peers only when specifically requested, minimizing local storage requirements.
+**On-Demand Retrieval**: Records are pulled from remote peers only when specifically requested, minimizing local storage requirements.

 *Trade-offs*: While this approach minimizes storage costs and ensures fresh